coinexchain/onvakv/docs/PackagesIntro.md

 If we no longer need the KV-pairs whose expiring height are old enough, they can be filtered out during compaction: this is how pruning works.

 #### Top of OnvaKV

 See onvakv.go

 It integrates the three major parts and implement the basic read/update/insert/delete operations.
 The most important job of it is to keep these parts synchronized.
 It uses a two-phase protocol: during the execution of transactions, it perform parrallel prepareations to load "hot entries" in DRAM; when a block is committed, it updates these parts in a batch way.

+During a block's execution, we say an entry is "hot" when:

+1. It may be a newly-inserted entry
+2. Its Value may be updated
+3. Its NextKey may be changed because a new entry will be inserted next to it.
+4. Its NextKey may be changed because the entry next to it may be deleted

+We use the word "may" here because in individual transaction in a block may succeed or fail during execution.
+If it succeed, the KV updates made by it will take effect.
+If it fail, the KV updates will be discarded.

+To support parallel execution of transactions, we use a `sync.Map` to cache the hot entries.
+This cache is valid only during a block's execution.
+When a block commits, it is cleared.

+During a block, this cache undergoes a filling phase,  a marking phase and a sweeping phase.
+In the filling phase, many transactions can concurrently add new hot entries to this cache, using the `PrepareForUpdate` and `PrepareForDeletion` functions.
+In the marking phase, only the succeeded transactions marking some of these hot entries to be inserted, changed or deleted, using the `Set` and `Delete` functions.
+In the sweeping phase, the cached hot entries are sorted according to their keys and then we scan these sorted hot entries to update datatree.

 ### Store Data Structures

-The API of OnvaKV is somehow hard to use.
-It must be wrapped by some "store" data structures to provide an easy-to-used KV-style API.
+The API of OnvaKV is somehow hard to use because you must follow the three phases of the hot entry cache.
+It would be better to wrap it with some "store" data structures to provide an easy-to-used KV-style API.
 The figure below shows the relationship among these "store" data structures.

 ```
   PrefixedStore